santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/lifepaths.md

 weight: 10
 ---

+# Lifepaths

+---

+## Basic Assumptions

 This is a more involved way of making a character.
 I do find this method generally more enjoyable if the point is to not make disposable characters.

-# Basic Assumptions

 **Your character begins at 18 years of age**, untrained and inexperienced.
 By the end of character creation, you're assumed to have either retired from your career in pursuit of other goals or began traveling while still practicing your preferred profession.